GMontaque/project1-st-nazaire-raid/README.md

 ## Testing

-- I have tested the website in different broswers such as google, firefox and edge
+- I have tested the website in different broswers such as google, firefox and Edge
-- On each browser i have gone into the dev tools and tested the website at different screen sizes, from mobile to full size.
+- On each browser, I have gone into the dev tools and tested the website at different screen sizes, from mobile to full size.
 Examples below from Firefox and Edge:

 ![image test in edge](assets/images/edge-website-test.PNG)
 ![image test in firefox](assets/images/firefox-website-test.PNG)